When to Repair Your Air Conditioner

 How Long Should an A/C Unit Last?

-As we have already mentioned the life of an air conditioning unit is not infinite.
-Your unit will probably need replacing after around 20 years, so if you have an older system it is worth having it checked over by an expert engineer.
-While there may be the need for repairs it is not necessarily time to go to the expense of replacement, but it is something you should budget for at 15 to 20 years to avoid unnecessary shocks!
+As we have already mentioned, the life of an air conditioning unit is not infinite.
+Your unit will probably need replacing after around 20 years, so if you have an older system, it is worth checking it by an expert engineer.
+While repairs may be needed, it is not necessarily time to go to the replacement expense.
+Instead, it is something you should budget for 15 to 20 years to avoid unnecessary shocks!

-The benefits of clean air both indoors and out are well known and you will certainly start to feel the difference once your air conditioning unit begins to underperform.
-If you want to be on the safe side call out a local engineer now to have a look at your system and arrange a maintenance plan.
+The benefits of clean air, both indoors and out, are well known, and you will certainly start to feel the difference once your air conditioning unit begins to underperform.
+If you want to be on the safe side, call a local engineer now to have a look at your system and arrange a maintenance plan.

 Share on facebook